Download the Clickworker App

 FAQ – Frequently Asked Questions

 Still have questions?
 Before contacting us you might want to look through the questions and answers in this section.
-If you don’t find the answer in this section feel free to send your question to firstname.lastname@example.org
+If you don’t find the answer here feel free to send your question to firstname.lastname@example.org

 Please click on the questions in order to read the answers.